krrishchawla/SkillSyncer/README.md

 What I aim to do for next sprint:

 3. Roy Yuan
-What I did:
+What I did: Incorporated handling for reasoning in project description, strategized for best employee selection, did handling for updating all projects if when new employee added is the best employee (for a project)
-What I aim to do for next sprint:
+What I aim to do for next sprint: Help with faster model, help with encrypt, anything LLM related, clean up any final pieces so project is presentable